GathalaDilip/DecisionTreeClassifier_Iris_data/README.md

 By completing this project, we have built a robust model for classifying Iris species, gained insights into the important features, and learned how to interpret and utilize the decision rules provided by the Decision Tree.
-This knowledge can be extended to tackle more complex classification problems in various domains."""
+This knowledge can be extended to tackle more complex classification problems in various domains.